addyosmani/backbone-fundamentals/README.md

 ##Jasmine

-Jasmine describes itself as a behaviour-driven development (BDD) framework for testing JavaScript code.
+Jasmine describes itself as a behavior-driven development (BDD) framework for testing JavaScript code.
 Before we jump into how the framework works, it's useful to understand exactly what [BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development) is.

-BDD is a second-generation testing approach first described by [Dan North](http://dannorth.net/introducing-bdd/) (the authority on BDD) which attempts to test the behaviour of software.
+BDD is a second-generation testing approach first described by [Dan North](http://dannorth.net/introducing-bdd/) (the authority on BDD) which attempts to test the behavior of software.
 It's considered second-generation as it came out of merging ideas from Domain driven design (DDD) and lean software development, helping teams to deliver high quality software by answering many of the more confusing questions early on in the agile process.
 Such questions commonly include those concerning documentation and testing.

 If you were to read a book on BDD, it's likely to also be described as being 'outside-in and pull-based'.
 The reason for this is that it borrows the idea of of pulling features from Lean manufacturing which effectively ensures that the right software solutions are being written by a) focusing on expected outputs of the system and b) ensuring these outputs are achieved.